foo123/modelview.js/README.md

 #### Performance Notes

-Here are some benchmark results using [js-framework-benchmark](https://github.com/foo123/js-framework-benchmark) for `ModelView 2.1.1` and some popular frameworks.
+Here are some benchmark results using [js-framework-benchmark](https://github.com/foo123/js-framework-benchmark) for `ModelView 3.0.0` and some popular frameworks.

 ![Performance](/examples/perf.png)

 ![Memory](/examples/mem.png)

-It is shown that `ModelView 2.1.1` has decent performance in many cases (beating popular frameworks which work differently), while retaining a very low memory footprint (unlike many popular frameworks) and all that while retaining maximum generalizability (unlike solutions that although faster are in essense handcrafted to match the task and don't generalize).
+It is shown that `ModelView 3.0.0` has quite good performance in most cases (beating popular frameworks which work differently), while retaining a low memory footprint (unlike many popular frameworks) and all that while retaining maximum generalizability (unlike solutions that although faster are in essense handcrafted to match the task and don't generalize; not displayed in results).

-Some comments regarding benchmark results are in order:

-* First of all, `ModelView` is designed with the requirement that it should be as simple as possible and **it should work using simple string templates** (interspersed with arbitrary JavaScript code) to build **very general** components and applications with minimum hassle, instead of Virtual DOM abstractions and overhead (ie no babel, no jsx, no compilation, no dependencies) and morphs the **underlying real DOM to match the results**.
-This also **enables applications which manipulate the real DOM externally to `ModelView`** itself (at least in most cases).
-These are requirements that are considered advantages.
-* Then, `ModelView` parses the generated string templates into an Abstract Syntax Tree/Virtual DOM structure and marks the points where dynamic changes were made and also the kind of changes that were made (eg node attributes change, nodes were added/removed).
-Thus it is able to morph only those parts which need to be changed.
-However, the overhead of parsing the string templates to construct the AST/VDOM is always there (eg in the benchmarks it has to parse the strings of 1,000 or 10,000 entries, although the parsing is very fast, it is still there), and that is why it lags behind in the above benchmarks in some cases.
-Not because its algorithms and data structures are inefficient nor because it manipulates the real DOM inefficiently.
+As is clear from previous versions, `ModelView` consistently improves performance, even dramatically, while maintaining high ease of use and generalizability.
+Until the next update..

 #### JavaScript and Browser Support